Argent77/A7-ChaosSorcerer/A7-ChaosSorcerer/readme/readme.txt

 Advantages:
 – May cast the 1st-level spells Chaotic Weave and Surge Control (automatically added to spell list).
 – May cast the 2nd-level spell Unluck (automatically added to spell list).
-– May cast the 3rd-level spell Chaos Mastery (automatically added to spell list).
+– May cast the 3rd-level spell Chaos Shield (automatically added to spell list).
 – May cast the 5th-level spell Conjure Chaos Elemental (automatically added to spell list).
 – May cast the 7th-level spell Nahal's Wildstrike (automatically added to spell list).
 – Casting level varies slightly whenever he/she casts a spell—anywhere between five levels lower